Epic 7-Days Paris and London Itinerary

 I have visited both cities many times, and while I almost always had great weather in Paris, the weather in London was… grayish.

-Both cities are great to visit in December (for all the Christmas lights and shopping), but if you can freely book your trip, I suggest visiting in May, June, or September.
+Both cities are great to visit in December – for all the Christmas lights and shopping.
+But Christmas lights, markets, and shopping is not your main priority and if you can freely book your trip, I suggest visiting in May, June, or September.

 How to Get From London to Paris or From Paris to London